janaleahack/janaleahack/README.md

 - 👋 Hi, I’m @janaleahack
 - 👀 I’m interested in geoscience and sustainability science
-- 🌱 I’m currently learning ArcGIS and Python
+- 🌱 I’m currently learning ArcGIS, QGIS, Python, Html, SQL, FME

 <!---
 janaleahack/janaleahack is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.